 Another indicator of piercing rejection is sagginess.
 You are undoubtedly experiencing rejection if you notice that your belly piercing is hanging unsteadily and seems different from how it was previously.

 In the initial week after a belly button piercing, discharge is a very common reason.
 However, if you detect a strange pattern and the discharge abruptly stops and then resumes, there is a good risk that the piercing is being rejected.

 How To Avoid Belly Button Piercing Rejection?

-You can avoid the issues associated with piercing rejection since prevention is frequently preferable to treatment.
+You can avoid the issues associated with rejecting belly piercing since prevention is frequently preferable to treatment.
 Keeping the space clean is one of the most significant ways to stop anything like rejection from occurring.
 The period of healing for your piercing is particularly crucial for aftercare.

 All you have to do is use a soft cloth or piece of cotton to clean the area every day with soap and water.
 Use a flat compress at the same time to hasten the process of healing.
 Make sure to keep the region dry after conducting this aftercare process, and you must do this minimum of two or three times every day.

 Going to a reputable and skilled piercing studio is, hopefully, the very next most incredible thing that will prevent you from getting rejected for a piercing.
 There are several piercing studios in your neighborhood, but before picking the best one, research.